code-of-toad/Retail-Incremental-Batch-ETL-Pipeline/README.md

 Log counts and outcomes throughout.
 Readers use the committed snapshot reference; uncommitted staging output is not reportable data.
 Publication and batch history must refer to the same successful result.

-**Scope:** Approximately 150 sales rows across three simulated delivery dates, 10 products, and 5 stores.
+**Scope:** Exactly 150 sales rows across three simulated delivery dates, 10 products, and 5 stores.
 These deliveries are processed within two study days.
 No scale-up generator, cloud deployment, streaming implementation, or orchestration platform.

 **Architecture boundary:** This is a warehouse-style analytical model on local files.
 Raw/validated/curated layers support data lake organization.
 Plain Parquet does not provide transactional `MERGE`; warehouse and lakehouse equivalents are design topics.
 A local snapshot workflow is not a distributed transaction system.